 RWQC Resolution 2024-01.
 In April 2024, RWQC adopted a resolution expressing RWQC's interest in the sewer rate and capacity charge and requesting the Metropolitan Water Pollution Abatement Advisory Committee continue performing a technical review of the annual sewer rate and capacity charge.

-In addition, the resolution states the RWQC may choose, upon its policy review of the proposed annual sewer rate and capacity charge and the Metropolitan Pollution Abatement Advisory Committee recommendations, to convey its policy recommendations on the proposed sewer rate and capacity charge to the King County council.
+The resolution states the RWQC may choose, upon its policy review of the proposed annual sewer rate and capacity charge and the Metropolitan Pollution Abatement Advisory Committee recommendations, to convey its policy recommendations on the proposed sewer rate and capacity charge to the King County council.
+(Please see Attachment 7 for RWQC's recommendation letter.)